Khanom chin: Variations

+Khanom chin nam ngiao

 Khanom chin nam ngiao is a noodle soup or curry of the cuisine of the Tai Yai people who live in the northeast of Myanmar, the southwest of Yunnan province, China, and in northern Thailand, mainly in Mae Hong Son Province.
 The dish has become famous through the northern Thai cuisine.
 Nam ngiao has a characteristic spicy and tangy flavor.